-Heading bug [orange]: This can be set to a desired heading by rotating the Heading Select knob (right knob).
+Heading bug [orange or white]: This can be set to a desired heading by rotating the Heading Select knob (right knob).
 Pressing the Heading Select knob will SYNC the heading bug with the lubber line, allowing the pilot to immediately set the heading bug to the current heading.
+Software version 4.02 provided an installation selectable heading bug color.

 Parked heading bug: When the display is in the 70-degree ARC mode using the [VUE] button, it is possible for the heading bug to be positioned off of the screen.
-When this happens, the heading bug "parks" at the side of the screen nearest to its actual position. with the symbol displayed smaller than normal and close to the edge of the screen.
+When this happens, the heading bug "parks" at the side of the screen nearest to its actual position, with the symbol displayed smaller than normal and close to the edge of the screen.